Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Conclusions and Outlook

 This back-engineering employed for Liouville theory is not easy to replicate in general irrational CFTs because there is very limited examples where the full quantum CFT including their chiral symmetry preserving conformal boundary conditions are known completely.
 While the Liouville theory is generically the {\it effective} theory for irrational CFTs, the spectra of Cardy boundary conditions would still depend on the original theory, and thus specify a sum over geometries that is different from the current example.
 To proceed without full knowledge of the boundary conditions, one needs to make an ansatz of the spectra of boundary conditions.
 For example, in a generic holographic CFT expected to have a big gap, the Cardy state as a sum over Ishibashi states constructed from differemt primaries would also need to reflect that \cite{Numasawa:2022cni}.

 In addition to specific modular invariant CFTs, one can also consider ensemble averaged CFTs.
 Using the random tensor ansatz that generalizes the eigenstate thermalisation hypothesis (ETH) and introducing ensemble averaging\cite{PhysRevA.43.2046, Srednicki:1994mfb, Belin:2020hea, Chandra:2022bqq, Belin:2023efa}, we can ensemble average the open structure coefficients that enters the CFT partition function \cite{Kusuki:2021gpt, Kusuki:2022wns, Numasawa:2022cni}.
-This is analogous to the considerations in \cite{Chandra:2022bqq,Belin:2023efa} that are applied to closed correlation functions. \footnote{We were informed that \cite{Belin:2023efa} may also lead to a similar simplicial representation of the bulk theory based on quantum 6j symbols \cite{Gabrielnew}.} In the current framework, ensemble averages of the open structure coefficient generate an alternative random tensor network, which produces a different sum over geometries, suggesting a universal emergence of AdS geometries.
+This is analogous to the considerations in \cite{Chandra:2022bqq,Belin:2023efa} that are applied to closed correlation functions. \footnote{We were informed that \cite{Belin:2023efa} may also lead to a similar simplicial representation of the bulk theory based on quantum $6j$ symbols \cite{Gabrielnew}.} In the current framework, ensemble averages of the open structure coefficient generate an alternative random tensor network, which produces a different sum over geometries, suggesting a universal emergence of AdS geometries.
 We want to emphasize that the ensemble average is also related to Liouville theory, but as an effective field theory for the stress tensor sector of holographic CFTs.
-It `remembers' the other matter sectors in the theories, which is different from a bona fide UV complete quantum field theory on its own as considered in this paper.
+This is different from a bona fide UV complete quantum field theory on its own as considered in this paper.
 We will report about these results elsewhere.